opulencephp/docs/orm.md

   * Uses an *SQLDataMapper* as its primary storage and an `ICacheDataMapper` to read and write from cache
   * Drastically reduces the number of SQL queries and improves performance through heavy caching
   * `RedisCachedSQLDataMapper` and `MemcachedCachedSQLDataMapper` extend `CachedSQLDataMapper` to give you Redis- and Memcached-backed data mappers, respectively
+  * Can get a list of entities that are not in sync between cache and the SQL database using `getUnsyncedEntities()`
+    * Returns an array with the following keys:
+      * "missing" => The list of entities that were not in cache
+      * "differing" => The list of entities in cache that were not the same as in the SQL database
+      * "additional" => The list of entities that appeared in cache, but not the SQL database
+  * Can synchronize entities in cache with those in the SQL database using `refreshEntities()`
+    * Returns an array with the same format as `getUnsyncedEntities()`

 ## Unit of Work
 *Units of work* act as transactions across multiple repositories.
 They also schedule entity updates/insertions/deletions in the DataMappers.
 Let's take a look at how units of work can manage entities retrieved through repositories: